sectsect/cfs-loop-field-query/README.md

 > **NOTE**
 You must be active Custom Field Suite plug-in <https://wordpress.org/plugins/custom-field-suite/>
+Create a Loop Field and Date Field in the Loop Field using CFS Plugin.

 #### Installation
  1. Download the cfs-loop-field-query.zip file to your computer.